rcrews/docs-website/runtime/master/howto-governance.md

       Configure Atlas' authentication and authorization through Cloudera Manager and using access policies in Apache Ranger.

+  - title: Migrating Data from Cloudera Navigator to Atlas
+    url: atlas-migrating-from-navigator/index.html
+    description: >-
+      When upgrading from CDH to CDP, you can choose to move your Navigator Data Management metadata into Atlas.

 - column:

   - title: Working with Classifications and Labels